A Streetcar Named Desire: Inspirations

 The Desire Line ran from 1920 to 1948, at the height of streetcar use in New Orleans.
 The route ran down Royal, through the Quarter, to Desire Street in the Bywater district, and back up to Canal.
 Blanche's route in the play—"They told me to take a streetcar named Desire, transfer to one called Cemeteries and ride six blocks and get off at—Elysian Fields!"—is allegorical, taking advantage of New Orleans's colorful street names: the Desire line crossed Elysian Fields Avenue on its way to Canal Street.
 There, one could transfer to the Cemeteries line, which ran along Canal, blocks away from Elysian Fields.

 The character of Blanche is thought to be based on Williams' sister, Rose Williams, who struggled with mental health problems and became incapacitated after a lobotomy.
 The success of the play enabled Williams to finance his sister's care.
-Other biographical elements include Williams’ mother being a Southern lady reflected in the Southern background of Stella and Blanche, and his father being a travelling salesman (as reflected in Stanley's character) who enjoyed drinking and playing poker with his friends.
-Williams was born in Mississippi and had a family home in St. Louis.
+Other biographical elements include Williams' mother being a Southern lady reflected in the Southern background of Stella and Blanche, and his father being a travelling salesman (as reflected in Stanley's character) who enjoyed drinking and playing poker with his friends.
+Williams was born in Columbus, Mississippi and had a family home in St. Louis.
 The common motifs of homosexuality and mental illness in the play come from his struggle with his sexual orientation and his experience with his sister's mental illness.
 Stanley's loathing for Blanche's prim and proper attitude probably was inspired by Williams's father's aversion to his mother's Southern airs.

 The theatre critic and former actress Blanche Marvin, a friend of Williams, says the playwright used her name for the character Blanche DuBois, named the character's sister Stella after Marvin's former surname Zohar (which means Star), and took the play's line "I've always depended on the kindness of strangers" from something she said to him.